stfc/PSyclone/doc/dynamo0p3.rst

 having a field argument with this meta-data is assumed to be an inter-grid kernel and, as such, all of its other arguments (which must also be fields) must have it specified too.
-An example of the metadata for such a kernel is give below:
+An example of the metadata for such a kernel is given below:

 ::